Seven useful words for the birth room…

 What could you say?

 Offering such a scenario in workshops often leads to good discussion.
 The reality is that, actually, any of those people in the list above can also be the person who makes the suggestion.
-A few examples of where this kind of situation has arisen from my own experience:

 A key sentence